Tech Notes

 Persistent Equipment Failures Despite SPD Usage: Unveiling Potential Causes

 SPDs are essential components in safeguarding electrical systems from damaging voltage spikes and surges.
 However, their effectiveness can be compromised by a variety of factors, including oversizing, improper grounding, and insufficient protection.
 Moreover, issues such as TOV, voltage sags, spikes, harmonics, and frequency variations present additional risks that must be addressed through a comprehensive approach to power quality management.
-Implementing well-rounded surge protection strategies and power quality improvements can help extend the life of equipment, reduce operational downtime, and ultimately save on costly repairs and replacements.

 Best Practices: Extending the Life of Lithium-Ion Batteries